-All reimbursement requests with a total purchase amount of \$5,000 or more will require verification by SDDOT of receipt of the items(s) before reimbursements of federal funds are processed.
+All reimbursement requests with a total purchase amount of \$4,000 or more will require verification by SDDOT of receipt of the items(s) and review of the procurement packet before reimbursements of federal funds are processed.
 Subrecipients are to notify SDDOT staff to determine the verification process.

 Minimum federal reporting requirements are required on all projects.
 Transit program reviews are conducted at least once every three years on subrecipients receiving both Section 5311 and 5310 funds; in addition, an inspection of all 5310 and 5339 vehicles will be conducted every two years.
-Subrecipients will be evaluated on a continuing basis as needed.
+Subrecipients will be evaluated continuingly as needed.

 SDDOT sends a written request to FTA for approval to reallocate the Section 5339 small urban program formula apportionment funds.
-The 5339 formula funds will be awarded to small urban providers based on the amount of funds requested for projects each year.
+The 5339 formula funds will be awarded to small urban providers based on the percentage of 5307 funding they receive.